WHAT IS IN THIS LEAFLET

 WHAT IS FERINJECT

-FERINJECT is used for the treatment of patients with iron deficiency, when oral iron preparations are ineffective or cannot be used.
+FERINJECT is given for the treatment of patients with iron deficiency, when oral iron preparations are ineffective or cannot be used.
 The aim of the therapy is to replenish body iron stores and to remedy anaemia, a reduced level of haemoglobin due to iron deficiency.
+It is also used when there is a clinical need to deliver iron rapidly.

 Before administration, your doctor will perform a blood test to calculate the dose of FERINJECT you require.